scbwn/Variational-Autoencoder-on-Binarized-MNIST-Digits/README.md

 ## Project Overview

 Implementation of Variational Autoencoder (VAE) on binarized MNIST digits, based on the paper "Auto-Encoding Variational Bayes" by Kingma and Welling (2013).
+(Part of course assignment for STA414/STA2014 and CSC412/CSC2506, University of Toronto, Winter 2020)

 ## Dataset